s4wave/spacewave/README.md

  - **SharedWorker**: parallel background worker shared between all tabs.
  - **ServiceWorker**: intercepts HTTP requests and forwards to Go runtime.

-The WebAssembly and/or GopherJS build of the **bldr entrypoint** is loaded to the **SharedWorker** in the web browser, exposed as a **WebRuntime** object.

 When running as a native application (desktop, electron) the Go process is the initial entrypoint to the application, and will start the WebRuntime as a sub-process.
 For example: extracting & starting the Electron redistributable.

 The Web frontend communicates with the Go backend via [RPC streams].
-The frontend and backend can be located in the same browser, as a native process bundled with an Electron app, or separated into a usual client/server service.
+The frontend and backend can be located in the same browser, as a native process bundled with an Electron app, or separated into client/server.

 [RPC streams]: https://github.com/aperturerobotics/starpc